STORY / GAMEPLAY

-You must go screen by screen to finish it, and each screen has its own traps and foes (pigmies waiting to strike you down) to avoid and/or destroy.
-Although interesting, the game is too difficult to play especially the awkward way of using weapons (you're equipped with a knife and a pistol of limited ammo).
-Timing is often critical, so you end up having to practice every precise robotic movement over and over again to get it right, instead of responding to the action naturally and instinctively with a user-friendly character.
-In each screen need to have good timing to avoid traps, etc. and this can get really frustrating.
-Things are getting tougher, as the game plays in flick-screen mode, thus there is not enough time to react when incoming foes i.e. spit poisonous darts on you!
+You must walk screen by screen to proceed and each screen bears its own hidden traps and foes (pigmies awaiting to strike you down) to either avoid or destroy.
+Although interesting, the game is far too difficult to play especially because of its awkward way to use weapons (you're equipped with a knife and a pistol with limited ammo).
+Timing is often critical, so you'll end up practicing each and every precise, almost robotic, move over and over again to get it right, instead of naturally responding to an action and instinctively with a friendly character.
+In each screen you need good timing to avoid traps etc and this can get really frustrating in time.
+Things are getting tougher as the game plays in flip-screen mode, thus there is not enough time to react when incoming foes throw poisonous darts at you.

-Other than its difficulty, Gold of The Aztecs is a great game I think with masses of traps to avoid and loads of puzzles to solve.
-If you got used to its precise need of well-timed movements, the game is rather fun to play, coming back for more and more.
+Other than its difficulty, Gold of The Aztecs is a good game, with many deadly traps to avoid and loads of puzzles to solve.
+If you ultimately manage its precise need of well-timed moves, the game will be fun to play and will keep you coming back for more.
+GRAPHICS / SOUND

-Soundwise, the game features a nice introductory theme and digitized (Amiga, ST only) sound effects while there is a spooky music during gameplay that adds atmosphere and sets the mood for your deadly quest.
+Sound-wise, the game features a nice introductory theme and a few sampled (Amiga, ST only) sound effects while there is also a spooky in-game music.